 The students choose a topic from the field of humanoid robotics, e.g. robot design, motion generation, perception or learning.
 They conduct a literature research on this topic under the guidance of a scientific supervisor.
-At the end of the semester, they present the results and write an elaboration in English in the form of a scientific publication.
+At the end of the semester, they present the results and write a term paper in English in the form of a scientific publication.